Open Nouvelle-Calédonie

-The BNC Tennis Open, also known as the Open Nouvelle-Calédonie, (formerly known as Open SIFA and Internationaux/BNP Paribas de Nouvelle-Calédonie) is a professional tennis tournament played on outdoor hardcourts.
+The BNC Tennis Open, also known as the BNC Open Nouvelle-Calédonie, (formerly known as Open SIFA and Internationaux/BNP Paribas de Nouvelle-Calédonie) is a professional tennis tournament played on outdoor hardcourts.
 It is currently part of the ATP Challenger Tour.
-It has been held annually in Nouméa, New Caledonia since 2004 (with $37,500 of prize money in 2004).
+It has been held annually in Nouméa, New Caledonia (starting with $37,500 of prize money in 2004).